Human Following Robot Using Arduino and Ultrasonic Sensor

 • Connect the GND pin of the Arduino to the GND pin of the motor driver module.

-Here is the simple Arduino and 3 Ultrasonic sensor based Human-following robot code that you can use for your project.
+Here is a simple 3 Ultrasonic sensor-based Human following robot using Arduino Uno code that you can use for your project.

 Ultrsonic Sensors on Robot